Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.5.md

 </em>

 This wide passage was once a memorial site of grey stone and white marble details.
-The arrival of **Vecna** and his elementals shattered the columns, arches, and mosaics.
+The arrival of **Nihilus** and his elementals shattered the columns, arches, and mosaics.
 All that remains are drab heaps of stone dotted with bits of tile and marble.
 The floor is essentially a pit of rubble now, gathering soil, rocks, and grasses from the sinkhole collapse all around.

 This whole area is difficult terrain.
-The doors to area 14 are loose on their hinges and blocked by a slab of stone that keeps them from opening. **Vecna** didn't want to be followed.
+The doors to area 14 are loose on their hinges and blocked by a slab of stone that keeps them from opening. **Nihilus** didn't want to be followed.
 The stone requires a successful DC 20 Strength (Athletics) check to move aside or a successful DC 14 Dexterity (Acrobatics) check to wiggle past.

-This area is inhabited for now by two earth elementals lingering here after helping **Vecna** reach this place.
+This area is inhabited for now by two earth elementals lingering here after helping **Nihilus** reach this place.
 They are not afraid to engage in combat, but neither is willing to die here.
 They flee into the earth if reduced to 25 percent of their hit points, possibly to return days later for further exploring.

 ### B16: Honoured Crypts

 The ceremonial hall was meant to end in a fresco depicting a starry sky, the moon, and its tail.
-Much of that fresco has fallen away with **Vecna**'s arrival, revealing bare, grey stone underneath.
+Much of that fresco has fallen away with **Nihilus**'s arrival, revealing bare, grey stone underneath.
 A wall that hides a door, which was never meant to be opened.
 A successful DC 15 Intelligence (Investigation) or Wisdom (Perception) check reveals the door amid the rubble.

 <em>